Solving the Kidney Exchange Problem Using Privacy-Preserving Integer Programming (Updated and Extended Version): Preliminaries

-\customParagraph{Complexity metrics.} We follow Catrina and de Hoogh~\cite{Catrina_PrimitivesSMPC_2010} and use the two metrics communication and round complexity.
-The former is defined as the number of invocations of primitives that require each computing peer to send a share to the other computing peers.
-The latter is defined as the number of sequential invocations.
-A multiplication thus corresponds to a single invocation in a single round~\cite{Catrina_PrimitivesSMPC_2010}.
-Invocations that can be executed in parallel are considered as a single round.
+\customParagraph{Complexity metrics.} We use the two common complexity metrics communication and round complexity.
+The communication complexity is determined by the amount of data that is sent during a protocol execution.
+The round complexity corresponds to the number of sequential communication steps required by a protocol.
+Note that steps that can be executed in parallel are counted as a single round.